RadiantBlockchain/radiant-node/doc/build-osx.md

 Disable-wallet mode
 --------------------

-When the intention is to run only a P2P node without a wallet, Bitcoin Cash Node may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Radiant Node may be compiled in disable-wallet mode with:

 ```
-cmake -GNinja .. -DBUILD_BITCOIN_WALLET=OFF -DBUILD_BITCOIN_QT=OFF
+cmake -GNinja .. -DBUILD_RADIANT_WALLET=OFF -DBUILD_RADIANT_QT=OFF
 ninja
 ninja check
 ```